K63-linked ubiquitination targets Toxoplasma gondii for endo-lysosomal destruction in IFNγ-stimulated human cells

 Authors: Barbara Clough, Joseph D. Wright, Pedro M. Pereira, Elizabeth M. Hirst, Ashleigh C. Johnston, Ricardo Henriques, Eva-Maria Frickel

-Paper published in PLOS Pathogens, November 2016
+Paper published in PLoS pathogens, January 2016

 Publisher: Public Library of Science San Francisco, CA USA